rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

-description = "If you want some more info about RsyncUI there are some resources here." tags = ["summary"] categories = ["general information"] lastmod = "2021-03-13"
+description = "If you want some more info about RsyncUI there are some resources here." tags = ["summary"] categories = ["general information"] lastmod = "2021-03-14"
 +++
 This site is the new site for documentation of RsyncUI, the next release of RsyncOSX.
-Most of the pages are copy of the information from the previous version.
 The documentation will be updated as the development of next release is progressing.

 **THIS SITE IS WORK IN PROGRESS**

 The prerelease is a version **for test and preview of what is coming**.
 It is work in progress and bugs might occur.
-There is a [todo list](/post/todo/), please read it before commencing the use of the prerelease.
+There is a [changelog](/post/changelog/) and a [todo list](/post/todo/), please check both before commencing the use of the prerelease.

 RsyncUI is a GUI ontop of the command line utility `rsync`, no more no less.
 Rsync is a file-based tool for transferring and synchronization of files.
 RsyncUI supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
 And you can quit utilizing RsyncUI (and rsync) at any time and still have access to all synchronized files.

 - RsyncUI is compiled with support for **macOS Big Sur** only
-  - the latest version is [released here](https://github.com/rsyncOSX/RsyncUI/releases)
+- the latest prerelase (test) is [released here](https://github.com/rsyncOSX/RsyncUI/releases)

-- RsyncUI is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).
+RsyncUI is [signed and notarized](/post/notarized/) and it is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

-RsyncUI is [signed and notarized](/post/notarized/).
-There is a [changelog](/post/changelog/) and a [todo list](/post/todo/).

 ## A few important words about RsyncUI